amtc131/Client-Api/README.md

 # Client-Api
-client api of rick and morty
+client api of rick and morty in Java